 - the research strategy and a description of the empirical material used in the research

-- a list of references - a separate section; not to be counted in the required number of pages above
+- a list of references - a separate section; not to be counted in the recommended number of pages above

 2. The financing plan for doctoral studies